yadahan/laravel-cardcom/README.md

 ## Contributing

-Thank you for considering contributing to the Cardcom.
+Thank you for considering contributing to the Laravel Cardcom.

 ## License